canonical/pi-gadget/README.md

 By default, _snapcraft_ attempts to build the gadget snap in a [Multipass](https://multipass.run/) container, isolating the host system from the build system.
 [Building on LXD](https://snapcraft.io/docs/build-on-lxd) is another option that can be faster, especially when iterating over builds.

+If Multipass or LXD is not already installed, _Snapcraft_ will install the appropriate packages and run through their setup before building the gadget. a
-Both allow for the build architecture to differ from the _run-on_ architecture, as defined by the `architecture` stanza in the _snapcraft.yaml_ for the gadget
+Both Multipass and LXD allow for the build architecture to differ from the _run-on_ architecture, as defined by the `architecture` stanza in the _snapcraft.yaml_ for the gadget snap:
-snap:

 ```yaml
 architecture